 My adventure in Sumatra begins by meeting two very nice ladies at the airport in Kuala Lumpur, Malaysia.
 We were all in line to check in for our flight to Medan; which is Sumatra’s largest city (and third largest in Indonesia).
 This is the starting point for many tourist activities in Northern Sumatra.
 One of these ladies named Fitrianti Subagyo (Fitri) was kind enough to invite me to stay in her house in Medan until I was able to connect with my new friend Alejandro.
-If you remember from my last post, I had met a Colombian guy that wanted to go see the jungle and we had made plans to meet in Sumatra.
-Alejandro was traveling in another part of Sumatra so at the time I was not sure when I would be able to meet him.
-Fitri, her husband Ahmad and her family were extremely kind to open up their home to a stranger.
+He is a Colombian guy that I had previously met while in Java.
+He also wanted to see the jungle so we made plans to meet in Sumatra.
+We were traveling in different parts of the island so I had no idea where we would meet.
+Fitri, her husband Ahmad, and her family were extremely kind to open up their home to me.
 I was very fortunate to spend a day and a half with these lovely people.
 They not only invited me to stay in their beautiful home (where I had my own room and bathroom) but also took me on a tour of the city and to try some of their amazing local food.
 We began with a traditional Indonesian breakfast of Soto (soup) and Nasi (rice) and fresh fruit juice of course!
 Afterwards we visited the Istana Maimoon or the Sultan’s Palace where their daughter and I put on traditional dresses to pose for some pictures.
 We also visited the Mesjid Raya or Grand Mosque; which I could only see from the outside as non-muslims are not invited to enter.
 I have heard of tourists entering it but I don’t believe the family wanted me to enter and I wanted to be respectful.
 My friend Alejandro had actually arrived to Medan the night before so I asked the family if we could meet him and have lunch together.
 After getting him at his hostel, we went to another one of their favorite restaurants to try a few traditional dishes made with mussels, fried chicken, fish, eggplant, cow skin and nasi.
 It was my first time eating the Indonesian way, in other words using no utensils; which was a very cool experience.
 Good fun!